MojoliciousDotIO/mojolicious.io/blog/2017/12/21/day-21-virtually-a-lumberjack/index.markdown

 HMDs are used to create virtual reality environments.
 When worn, two slightly different images are drawn to each side of the screen, with each side visible to only one eye.
-The imitates binocular vision and creates an image with a feeling of depth.
+This imitates binocular vision and creates an image with a feeling of depth.
 By tracking the rotation of the unit, the user can then look around this environment.

-The recent resurge of Virtual Reality devices can be attributed to the Rift DK1, released by Oculus in March 2013.
+The recent resurgence of Virtual Reality devices can be attributed to the Rift DK1, released by Oculus in March 2013.

 By logging the packets generated during each movement, we can compare the